EduardoProfe666/sudoku-play/README.md

-# sudoku-play
+# Simple Sudoku Game Online

- Simple Sudoku Play Online
+This is a simple sudoku game.